SteavenGamerYT/Website/content/posts/2024/battery-life.md

 `sudo dnf remove power-profiles-daemon`

-Now we can install Tlp by running
+Now we can install TLP, by running:

 `sudo pacman -S tlp`